KerimKochekov/Threejs-museum/README.md

 ## Museum Imaginarium ##

-The aim of the project is to have a virtual museum game to generate portraits on walls of the image of whatever you want to see..
+The aim of the project is to have a virtual museum game to generate portraits on walls of the image of whatever you want to see.
 You can wander around the virtual museum in ghost mode (you can pass trough the walls).

 [Examples](http://threejs.org/) — [Documentation](http://threejs.org/docs/) — [Migrating](https://github.com/mrdoob/three.js/wiki/Migration) — [Help](http://stackoverflow.com/questions/tagged/three.js)